meta-introspector/gemini-cli/README.md

 - **Key Information Extraction**: Identifies facts, preferences, and details worth remembering
 - **Contextual Storage**: Automatically categorizes information with relevant tags
 - **Smart Filtering**: Only stores truly important information, not casual conversation
+- **Duplicate Prevention**: Avoids creating duplicate entries for the same information
+- **Tag Merging**: Intelligently merges tags when updating existing memories

 To control the auto memory feature:
 - Enable auto memory: `gemini --enable-auto-memory`
 - Disable auto memory: `gemini --disable-auto-memory`
 - Check status: `gemini --show-config`

+### Deduplication Tool

+The memory system now includes a dedicated deduplication tool that:

+- Removes redundant memories while keeping the most recent version
+- Maintains a clean and efficient memory store
+- Runs automatically on startup and periodically during usage
+- Can be triggered manually when needed

+The memory system intelligently manages duplicates by:
+1. Checking for exact key/value matches before storing
+2. Updating existing entries instead of creating duplicates
+3. Merging tags from multiple entries to preserve all context
+4. Periodically cleaning up the memory store

 ### How It Works

-1. **When you ask a question**: The memory broker retrieves all memories, filters for relevance, and enhances your query with relevant information
+1. **When you ask a question**:
+   - The memory broker retrieves all memories from the store
+   - Periodically deduplicates the memory store to prevent clutter
+   - Filters memories for relevance to your query using a specialized model
+   - Enhances your query with properly formatted relevant information

-2. **When you get a response**: The auto memory system extracts key information and stores it for future reference
+2. **When you get a response**:
+   - The auto memory system extracts key information
+   - Checks if similar information already exists
+   - Updates existing entries or creates new ones as appropriate
+   - Tags the information with relevant categories for future retrieval

-3. **On future queries**: Relevant memories are automatically included to provide continuity and context
+3. **On future queries**:
+   - Relevant memories are automatically included to provide continuity

-This creates a system that gets more useful over time as it builds a personal knowledge base tailored to your interactions.
+   - The system becomes more useful over time as it builds a personal knowledge base
+   - Duplicate information is consolidated to maintain a clean memory store

+This creates a system that gets more useful over time while remaining efficient and focused on the most relevant information for your needs.

 ## MCP Integration